itdxer/neupy/site/2015/09/07/password_recovery.rst

 .. contents::

-At this tutorial we are going to build a simple network that will recover password from a broken one.
+At this tutorial we are going to build a simple neural network that will recover password from a broken one.
 If you don't familiar with a :network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>` algorithm, you can read :ref:`this tutorial <discrete-hopfield-network>`.

 Before run all experiments, we need to setup ``seed`` parameter to make all results reproducible.